63Klabs/atlantis-tutorials/README.md

 The tutorials will walk you through using the scripts, but here is a quick reference:

-- CodeCommit
+1. Run the create repository script:
-  1. `./cli/create_repo.py your-repo-name`
+   - CodeCommit: `./cli/create_repo.py your-repo-name`
+   - GitHub: `./cli/create_repo.py your-repo-name your-repo-name --provider github`
 2. You will be prompted to choose a starter app.
 3. It will create the repository, branches, and provide you with a Clone URL.
-- GitHub
-  1. `./cli/create-gh-repo.sh your-repo-name app-starter-location` where `app-starter-location` is either an S3 location or GitHub repository URL for the Starter App.
-  2. It will create the repository, branches, and provide you with a Clone URL.

 The repository will be created with 3 branches:

 - main (default but empty)
 - test (empty)
 - dev (your seeded code will be here)

 > The tutorials will use the `dev-test-main` branch merge strategy to get code from development to production (`main` branch).
 For more information see [Default Git Branch Workflow](./tutorials/default-git-branch-workflow.md)

 Clone the repository to your machine and check-out the `dev` branch to see your code.
 (Note: The `main` and `test` branches will be empty until you merge and push your updated code!)

 > Note: AWS CodeCommit is no longer available to new customers.
 Existing customers of AWS CodeCommit can continue to use the service as normal.
 [Learn more](https://aws.amazon.com/blogs/devops/how-to-migrate-your-aws-codecommit-repository-to-another-git-provider/)

-> While an `app-starter-location` is required for a GitHub repository, it is not required for the `create_repo.py` script.
-However, for either script you can always point it to a zip file in an S3 bucket or a GitHub repository to seed your new repository.

 ## Tutorials